ttreeagency/ContentRepositoryImporter/README.md

 --------------------

-Every dataprovider must extends the ``DataProvider`` abstract class or implements the interface ```DtaProviderInterface```.
+Every dataprovider must extends the ``DataProvider`` abstract class or implements the interface ```DataProviderInterface```.
 Check the source code of the abstract data provider, there's some useful things.

-It's important to update the ```cont``` property when you process data from the external source.
+It's important to update the ```count``` property when you process data from the external source.
 During the processing, you can decide to skip some data (invalid data, missing value, ...) so we can not use the SQL count feature.

 ```php